Sulphite05/QubitCoders/readme.md

 2. Navigate through the app:
 - On the Welcome Page, learn more about the QubitCoders community and its purpose.
 - Ranking: View the leaderboard for CIS students in the department.
-- Classifier: Enter your LeetCode username to classify your expertise level.
+- Classifier: Enter your LeetCode username to classify your expertise level and receive recommendations.
-- Recommendations: Based on your LeetCode profile, get personalized advice for improvement.

 ---
 ## App Features